hoffmangroup/segway/doc/segway.rst

 this if you had specific reason to believe that these regions were enhancers and wanted to find similar patterns in your data tracks.
 Using smaller labels first (such as 0) is probably better.
-Supervision labels are not enforced during the identify task.
+Supervision labels are not enforced during the identify task, and therefore cannot be specified during identify.

 To simulate fully supervised training, simply supply supervision labels for the entire training region.